dbca-wa/wastd/docs/data_collection/data_collection_admin.rst

 to be used in ODK Collect.

 A synchronised copy of the data is streamed to Google Fusion Tables (GFT) for immediate visualization.
+A confidential link is shared with admins on request.

-For an initial analysis and summary, data are downloaded from GFT and presented in an RMarkdown workbook `Tracks <http://rpubs.com/florian_mayer/tracks>`_.
+After each field trip, data from ODK Aggregate are exported (as JSON) and ingested into WAStD by the maintainer (FM).

-After each field trip, data from ODK Aggregate are exported (as JSON) and ingested into WAStD.
 The process can be repeated; data that has been changed in WAStD and marked as "proofread" or even "curated" will not be overwritten.

 Once data are marked as "proofread" (or higher levels of QA) in WAStD,